 Did you know that pale skin and spoon-shaped nails might be a physical sign of iron deficiency?
-Or, that weight gain may be related to fluid buildup in body tissues and determined by touch?
+Or, that weight gain may be a sign of fluid buildup in body tissues?

-Registered dietitian nutritionists, or RDNs, can perform a physical exam.
-The Nutrition Focused Physical Exam, or NFPE, is a physical exam that RDNs perform to assess nutritional status or evaluate malnutrition.
+Registered dietitian nutritionists (RDNs) can perform a physical exam called the Nutrition Focused Physical Exam, or NFPE.
+This exam can help assess nutritional status or check for malnutrition.
 This exam may be part of your nutrition assessment when you meet with an RDN.

 Step 1: Getting Started

-Before conducting the physical exam, the RDN will make sure you have privacy and are comfortable.
-He or she will explain to you what to expect during the exam.
+Before doing a physical exam, your RDN will make sure you have privacy and are comfortable.
+They also will explain what to expect during the exam.

 Step 2: Conducting the Exam